Conducting Background Research

 Before you begin a background check, it is important to know all you can about the individual or company you are researching.
 Sometimes you may even need to verify the identity of the subject of your search.
 There are several ways to confirm the identity of an individual or company.

-Public Records.
 Unfortunately, there is no comprehensive source for Canadian public records.
-In the U.S., sources such as Clear and LexisNexis may provide reports on individuals and companies that can include an individual’s date of birth, Social Security Number, current and historical addresses, and information on such topics as bankruptcies, judgments and liens.
+In the United States, sources such as Clear and LexisNexis may provide reports on individuals and companies that can include an individual’s date of birth, Social Security Number, current and historical addresses, and information on such topics as bankruptcies, judgments and liens.

-Professional Qualification.
 Usually you can check a person's professional qualification through affiliated professional associations or regulatory agencies.
 For securities dealers and advisers in Canada, you can check registration through the national registration search on the Canadian Securities Administrators (CSA) website.
-You may also want to check the BCSC's Disciplined Persons List for individual sanction information.
+You may also want to check the BCSC's Disciplined List for individual sanction information.
 This list includes all persons disciplined since 1987 including expired sanctions.
 There is also a national Disciplined List that is hosted by the CSA.
-This list includes sanction information about individuals and companies from all of the securities commissions across Canada and from the self regulatory bodies, the Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association (MFDA).
+This list includes sanction information about individuals and companies from all of the securities commissions across Canada and from the Canadian Investment Regulatory Organization (CIRO) of Canada, and the former self-regulatory bodies: the Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association (MFDA).

 You can uncover potential conflicts of interest by finding out more about the companies with which your subject is closely associated.
 If an individual is in a position of control as a director, officer, or major shareholder, you may also research the company for any association with a business failure, scandal, or offence.

 Commercial sources such as FP Advisor a service of FPInfomart and LexisNexis may provide information about private companies associated to individuals.